Bekaboo/dropbar.nvim/README.md

     ![preview](https://github.com/Bekaboo/dropbar.nvim/assets/76579810/93f33b90-4f42-459c-861a-1e70114ba6f2)

+- [x] Reorient the source window on previewing or after jumping to a symbol

 - [ ] Add hover highlights and preview for symbols shown in the winbar

-- [ ] Add options to reorient the source window after jumping to a symbol

 - [ ] Preview symbols (files) from `path` source